-The agreement was formed while executives from the companies attended the World Economic Forum in Davos last week.
+The agreement was formed while executives from the companies attended the World Economic Forum in Davos.

 The new Johnson Controls-Hitachi joint venture will enable both companies to deliver the most diverse technology portfolio in the heating, ventilation, air conditioning and refrigeration industry.

 Through the agreement, Glendale-based Johnson Controls will obtain a 60 percent ownership stake in Hitachi Appliances’ more than $2.6 billion global air conditioning business, excluding sales and service operations in Japan.
 The Johnson Controls-Hitachi joint venture will bring customers a full range of air conditioning products, including world-class variable refrigerant flow (VRF) technology, leading-edge inverter technology based room air conditioners and absorption chillers – on top of existing Johnson Controls products.

 With approximately 13,800 employees and 24 manufacturing plants, the joint venture will build on both organizations’ technology, research and development leadership, as well as their expanding marketing channels.
 The transaction is expected to close later this year, subject to regulatory approvals and satisfaction of other customary conditions.

 “For Johnson Controls, this partnership reflects our strategic commitment to our buildings business as a growth platform,” said Alex Molinaroli, chairman and chief executive officer of Johnson Controls.
 “The joint venture will propel us forward with superior products, enabling Johnson Controls to deliver the most diverse technology portfolio in the industry to meet customer demands across the changing global marketplace.”